transcom/mymove-docs/docs/backend/guides/service-objects/validation.md

 			suite.Error(err)
 			suite.IsType(&validate.Errors{}, err)
-			suite.Contains(err.Error(), "ID must not be set when creating a Pet.")
+			suite.Contains(err.Error(), "when creating a Pet ID must not be set") })
-		})

 		suite.Run("Return an error if the IDs don't match", func() {